dougbutner/web-4/README.md

 ### To alleviate the trust issue, solutions must be:
 1) open-source
-2) run entirely on the individual's hardware (client-side), and
+2) ran entirely on the individual's hardware (client-side), and
 3) not expose any biometric data to any other users or the system itself.

 There will always be **security concerns** with biometrics.
 For example, if a user uses their biometric secret to unlock their mobile device, another app could be secretly recording the camera in the background.
 A person could record them doing their secret, and try to play that video back to the camera to gain access.
 Also, *[deepfakes.](https://github.com/aerophile/awesome-deepfakes)* These concerns must be addressed before this web 4 reaches mass adoption.